medialize/ally.js/docs/api/README.md

 * [`ally.query.tabsequence`](query/tabsequence.md) finds all keyboard focusable elements respecting the `[tabindex]` order

-## Element State
+## Element state

-Unlike any other ally modules, these components do not take take [`options.context` argument](concepts.md#Single-Options-Argument), but expect the `element` as first argument, allowing easy use in [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
+Unlike any other ally modules, these components do not take take [`options.context` argument](concepts.md#Single-options-argument), but expect the `element` as first argument, allowing easy use in [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).
 See [what does "focusable" mean?](../what-is-focusable.md) for a differentiation.

 * [`ally.is.disabled`](is/disabled.md) returns true if the element is `:disabled`
 * [`ally.is.focusRelevant`](is/focus-relevant.md) returns true if the element is considered theoretically focusable